tenphi/numl-storybook/public/pages/guide/basics/base-syntax.md

 ## Conclusion

 Our introduction is almost over.
 We hope you enjoyed it.
-It was a simple example of how **NuML** syntax looks like.
+It was a simple example of how **Numl** syntax looks like.

 You can learn more about specific styling attribute by looking at the **Reference Section**.
 In the example above we used the following attributes: